mariohmol/dev-environments/rails/Rails_Server_Ubuntu.md

 * Remove the protected_attributes from the project
 * remove the `assert_template` or add the `gem 'rails-controller-testing'`
 * change `ActionDispatch::Http::UploadedFile` to test uploads to use `Rack::Test::UploadedFile`

-Update bundle: `bundle _2.0.0.pre.3_ update rails`
+* This gem can lead to problems, `gem install racc -v '1.5.2' --source 'https://rubygems.org/'`, use `brew unlink gcc` to fix Update bundle: `bundle _2.0.0.pre.3_ update rails`